IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 ### Features Left to Implement

-We get back estimation about how much money we have if we continue the saving or spending
+- We get back estimation about how much money we have if we continue the saving or spending
+- Password reset with email

 ## Technologies Used